-10 AM — Sydney Tower Eye
+10 am: Sydney Tower Eye

-Only a 10 minute drive from the Sydney Tower Eye, a visit to the Art Gallery of New South Wales should not be missed if you are searching for a taste of culture.
+Only a 10 minute drive from the Sydney Tower Eye, a visit to the Art Gallery of New South Wales should not be missed if you’re searching for a bit of culture.
 Cited as one of the best attractions and leading art museums in Australia, it attracts over one million visitors annually and consists of five different levels.
 Visitors will love the collections of Aboriginal, Asian, European, Australian, and contemporary art.